 The site, which highlights causes, risks and the benefits of a long-term weight loss, places great focus on the brain’s role in developing and mastering the disease and, in addition to current treatment options, also addresses the importance of the right treatment.
-The website is currently available in Norwegian and Swedish.
+The website is available in Norwegian, Swedish, Danish & Finnish.

 Obesity is as a chronic disease in which excess body fat has accumulated to an extent that it may have a negative effect on health.¹ Obesity increases the likelihood of various diseases and conditions, particularly cardiovascular diseases, type 2 diabetes, obstructive sleep apnea, certain types of cancer, osteoarthritis, and depression² ³.
 People are generally considered obese when their body mass index (BMI), a measurement obtained by dividing a person’s weight by the square of the person’s height, is over 30 kg/m2; the range 25–30 kg/m2 is defined as overweight.¹

 Between 15-23% of the Nordic population are obese and the cost of treating obesity-related complication are enormous.
 Only in Sweden the estimated cost for treating obesity is 70 billion yearly.
 (4)

 Unfortunately, physiological adaptations to weight loss favour weight regain.
 These changes include perturbations in the levels of circulating appetite-related hormones and energy homoeostasis, in addition to alterations in nutrient metabolism and subjective appetite.
 To maintain weight loss, individuals must adhere to behaviours that counteract physiological adaptations and other factors favouring weight regain.
 It is difficult to overcome physiology with behaviour, why medications, and sometimes surgery, are the best treatment alternatives for many patients.
 (5)